-The financial planning landscape in 2026 has been reshaped by three legislative and regulatory streams that are still unfolding: the One Big Beautiful Bill Act (OBBBA) made several Tax Cuts and Jobs Act provisions permanent and lifted the estate tax exemption; SECURE 2.0 implementation continues, including the controversial Roth catch-up mandate for high earners; and CMS confirmed Medicare Part B premiums for 2026 at $202.90 — a 9.7% increase that consumed roughly one-third of the average Social Security COLA.
-Layered on top is the steady year-over-year recalibration of the IRMAA brackets, the safe withdrawal rate debate, and the HSA eligibility expansion under OBBB.
+The financial planning landscape in 2026 has been reshaped by three legislative and regulatory streams that are still unfolding: the One Big Beautiful Bill Act (OBBBA) made several Tax Cuts and Jobs Act provisions permanent and lifted the estate tax exemption to $13.99 million per person; SECURE 2.0 implementation continues, including the Roth catch-up mandate for high earners and the new $11,250 super catch-up for ages 60-63; and CMS confirmed Medicare Part B premiums for 2026 at $202.90 – a 9.7% increase that consumed roughly one-third of the average Social Security COLA.
+The inherited IRA 10-year rule enters its first full enforcement year in 2026, with the IRS explicitly ending penalty waivers.

 This hub indexes our continuing 2026 coverage of retirement income planning, Medicare strategy, tax planning, and the legislative changes shaping practitioner workflows.
-New analysis is added several times per week.
+Updated continuously as new analysis is published.

 Coverage Pillars